sivel/happymongo/README.md

 # HapPyMongo

-PyMongo wrapper for easy configuration within Flask or a standalone application
+Python module for making it easy and consistent to connect to MongoDB via PyMongo either in Flask or in a non-flask application

 ## Usage